Citizenship ceremonies

 The Mayor of Darebin presides over citizenship ceremonies.
 Politicians who represent Darebin, both federal and state, are also invited.

 Candidates will receive their invitation to attend from the Department of Home Affairs.
-Due to capacity of the venue and to minimise COVID risk to our community, currently only 1 guest per candidate may attend the ceremonies.
+Due to capacity of the venue and to minimise COVID-19 risk to our community, currently only 1 guest per candidate may attend the ceremonies.
+Children and dependants of candidates are welcome to attend and do not count as guests.

-If you are receiving your citizenship, and any of your family members are under 16 years old and are also receiving their citizenship, then they aren’t required to attend.
+If any of your family members under 16 years old are also receiving their citizenship on the same day as you, they aren’t required to attend.
 You will be able to take their certificate on their behalf.

-If you have any COVID-19 symptoms we ask that you do not attend the ceremony and inform the Department of Home Affairs, they can then arrange an alternate date.
+If you have any COVID-19 symptoms we ask that you do not attend the ceremony.
+You need to inform the Department of Home Affairs so they can arrange an alternate date.
 You can find the contact details for this on the Department of Home Affairs website.

 How long do citizenship ceremonies take?